Recursive Models for Long-Horizon Reasoning

 \begin{theorem}[Standard Autoregressive Models / CoT] For a standard autoregressive model (i.e., recursive model with depth $D = 1$) with local space $\mathcal{O}(S(n))$, $S(n)\geq n$, we have:

 \end{theorem}

-Both inclusions follow from \citet{merrill2023expresssive} (Eq.~(1); the $\softO(\cdot)$ absorbs the polylogarithmic overhead of simulating $\mathcal{O}(\log S(n))$-precision arithmetic on a Turing machine.
-Together, the two inclusions show that standard autoregression with context length $S(n)$ (which determines the total reasoning steps when $D(n) = 1$) can solve problems up to $\mathsf{TIME}(\mathcal{O}(S(n)))$, but strictly cannot reach problems requiring time beyond $\softO(S^2(n))$.
+Both inclusions follow from \citet{merrill2023expresssive} (Eq.~(1)); the $\softO(\cdot)$ absorbs the polylogarithmic overhead of simulating $\mathcal{O}(\log S(n))$-precision arithmetic on a Turing machine.
+Together, the two inclusions show that standard autoregression with context length $S(n)$ (which determines the total reasoning steps when $D(n) = 1$) can solve all problems in $\mathsf{TIME}(\mathcal{O}(S(n)))$, but its power is contained in $\mathsf{TIME}(\softO(S^2(n)))$.